Self-Supervised Masked Convolutional Transformer Block for Anomaly Detection: Experiments and Results

 \subsection{Anomaly Detection in Images}

-\textbf{Baselines.} We introduce SSMCTB into two state-of-the-art baselines for image anomaly detection on MVTec AD, namely a self-supervised model based on natural synthetic anomalies (NSA) \cite{Schulter-ECCV-2022} and a discriminatively trained reconstruction anomaly embedding model (DRAEM) \cite{Zavrtanik-ICCV-2021}.
-Both baselines are very recent, attaining strong results on MVTec AD.
+\textbf{Baselines.} We introduce SSMCTB into three state-of-the-art baselines for image anomaly detection on MVTec AD, namely a self-supervised model based on natural synthetic anomalies (NSA) \cite{Schulter-ECCV-2022}, a discriminatively trained reconstruction anomaly embedding model (DRAEM) \cite{Zavrtanik-ICCV-2021}, and a version of FastViT \cite{Vasu-ICCV-2023} based on the T8 backbone.
+Since FastViT \cite{Vasu-ICCV-2023} is not particularly designed for anomaly detection, we actually couple it with NSA \cite{Schulter-ECCV-2022} to perform the designated task.
+All three baselines are based on very recent studies, attaining strong results on MVTec AD.
 The NSA approach of Sh\"{u}lter \etal~\cite{Schulter-ECCV-2022} generates synthetic anomalies using Poisson image editing, blending scaled patches of different sizes from separate images.
 In this way, it generates a wide range of synthetic anomalies that are similar to natural irregularities.
 DRAEM \cite{Zavrtanik-ICCV-2021} comprises a reconstructive network and a discriminative network to detect and localize anomalies.
 The reconstructive network is based on a simple auto-encoder architecture which learns to reconstruct original images from artificially corrupted images.
 The discriminative network is a U-Net that learns to segment the introduced artifacts (corrupted regions).

 \textbf{Results on MVTec AD.} We report the results on MVTec AD in Table \ref{table:ImageAnomaly}.
-Considering the detection results, we observe that adding SSPCAB and SSMCTB leads to superior results for both DRAEM \cite{Zavrtanik-ICCV-2021} and NSA \cite{Schulter-ECCV-2022}.
+Considering the detection results, we observe that adding SSPCAB and SSMCTB leads to superior results for all three models.
 Considering the localization results, the AUROC scores of DRAEM do not show any improvements when adding SSPCAB and SSMCTB.
 However, the localization AP of DRAEM exhibits gains of around $2\%$ by adding SSPCAB and SSMCTB.
-In addition, the localization AUROC of NSA grows when SSPCAB and SSMCTB are introduced into the architecture.
+In addition, the localization AUROC values of NSA and FastViT+NSA grow when SSPCAB and SSMCTB are introduced into the respective architectures.

 In Figure~\ref{fig_results_MVtec}, we present some examples of qualitative results from MVTec AD, obtained by DRAEM \cite{Zavrtanik-ICCV-2021}, before and after adding SSMCTB.
 In all shown cases, we observe that the anomaly localization results are better aligned with the ground-truth regions when SSMCTB is integrated into DRAEM.